tensorflow/docs/site/en/guide/profiler.md

 It is recommended to profile no more than 10 steps at a time.

-*   Sampling mode - Perform on-demand profiling by using `tf.python.experimental.server.start()` to start a gRPC server with your TensorFlow model run.
+*   Sampling mode - Perform on-demand profiling by using `tf.profiler.experimental.server.start()` to start a gRPC server with your TensorFlow model run.
 After starting the gRPC server and running your model, you can capture a profile through the **Capture Profile** button in the TensorBoard profile plugin.
 Use the script in the Install profiler section